Exact $P_s T_d$ Invariant and $P_s T_d$ Symmetric Breaking solutions, Symmetry Reductions and B\"{a}cklund Transformations For An AB-KdV System: Introduction

-In fact, there are other possible crucial properties in particle physics, such as charge conjugation ($C$), shifted-parity ($P_s$, parity with a shift, or $x \rightarrow -x+x_0$, where $x_0$ is an arbitrary constant), delayed time reversal ($T_d$, time reversal with a delay, or $t \rightarrow -t+t_0$, where $t_0$ is an arbitrary constant) and their possible combinations such as $PT$, $PC$, $P_s C$, $P_s T_d$ which can be successively used to describe two-place physical problems.
+There are other possible crucial properties in physics, such as charge conjugation ($C$), shifted-parity ($P_s$, parity with a shift, or $x \rightarrow -x+x_0$, where $x_0$ is an arbitrary constant), delayed time reversal ($T_d$, time reversal with a delay, or $t \rightarrow -t+t_0$, where $t_0$ is an arbitrary constant) and their possible combinations such as $PT$, $PC$, $P_s C$, $P_s T_d$ which can be successively used to describe two-place physical problems.
 These systems are named Alice-Bob (AB) systems \cite{lou1} introduced by the AB-BA principle and $P_s-T_d-C$ principle.
+If one event ($A$, Alice event) is correlated/entangled to another ($B$, Bob event), we denote the correlated relation as $B=\hat{f} A$ for suitable $\hat{f}$ operators, such as $PT$, $PC$, $P_s C$, $P_s T_d$.
+Usually, event $A=A(x,\ t)$ happened at $\{x,\ t\}$ and event $B=B(x',\ t')$ happened at $\{x',\ t'\}=\hat{f}\{x,\ t\}$.
+In fact, $\{x',\ t'\}$ is usually far away from $\{x,\ t\}$.
+Hence, the intrinsic two-place models or Alice-Bob systems are nonlocal.
 The nonlocal NLS equation (\ref{nls}) can be considered as a special type of the AB systems.